nipun3011/nipun3011/README.md

-- 👋 Hi, I’m @nipun3011
+# Hi, I’m Nipun.
-- 👀 I’m interested in Game Dev and Software Dev.
+- 👀 I’m interested in Data Science and Full Stack Development.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m looking to grow my career in Software Development.
-- 💞️ I’m looking to collaborate on a machine learning project.
+- 🧠 I’m currently learning Natural Language Processing.
-- 📫 How to reach me email- agrawalnipun68@gmail.com, linkedIn- www.linkedin.com/in/nipun-agrawal3011/
+- 📫 How to reach me email- agrawalnipun68@gmail.com, linkedIn- www.linkedin.com/in/nipun-agr/

 <!---
 nipun3011/nipun3011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.